tlevine/wrist-cracking/annotate/readme.md

 The data read/write service only has one HTML page.
 It is at `GET /`, and it is static.
 This page calls the API.
 Ooohh "API" I'm so hip!!!

-### Assets
+### Raw data
-Assets are mapped exactly to the filesystem structure, and they look like this:
+Raw data are mapped exactly to the filesystem structure, like this:

 * `GET /!/:participant_id/:trial_id/:crack_or_almost/video.ogg`
 * Data files if I render line plots on the browser